Campaign of the Month: May 2023

 Plant Creature (+2): Sathoni are plants rather than animals and, like other plants, are immune to poison, sleep, paralysis, polymorphing or other effects that specifically target humanoid creatures.
 What vital organs they have are redundant or distributed, so called shots do no extra damage against them.

-Regeneration (+2): Sathoni regenerate quickly.
+Regeneration (+3): Sathoni regenerate quickly.
 As long as they’re not Exhausted from lack of sunlight, they may make a natural Healing roll once per day (rather than once per week).
 They can even regrow parts of their body mass or instantly reattach a severed portion.
+Additionally, permanent injuries may be recovered once all other Wounds are regenerated.
+Treat each injury as an additional Wound for purposes of recovery (the being may try once per week).